jampez77/RoyalMail/README.md

 ---
 ## Data
 The integration creates a new entity for each parcel on you Royal Mail account with it's current delivery status, all other associated data are saved as attributes.
-Additionally there are entities for all mail pieces.
+Additionally there are entities for total mail pieces and total number of mail pieces that are due to be delivered today.

+The integration will automatically remove a mail piece from your Royal Mail account and Home Assistant 24 hours after the delivery event.

 ## Contributing